alre4436/Emotion-recognition/README.md

 2.1 Data:

-Each class contian with 50 images So we have 203 images for training and 55 for testing
+Each class contian with 50 images in each folder.
+So we have 203 images for training and 55 for testing